WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 Although there are mechanisms within WebIDL for supporting variants, the form of these are not consistent with sum types in general.
-In particular, variant types in WebIDL are not associated with an explicit discrimination.
-This does not match the requirements for a language neutral mechanism for supporting algebraic data types.
+In particular, variant types in WebIDL are not associated with explicit discriminators.

+Without there being a mandatory tag associated with each case in a variant it becomes impossible to consistently and automatically discriminate between the variants without the ability to inspect the data itself.
+This is straightforward in JavaScript but unreliable in other languages.

-On the other hand, modifying Web IDL to be consisten would be a necessarily breaking change in the design of Web IDL.
+On the other hand, modifying Web IDL to support such tags would be a necessarily breaking change in the design of Web IDL -- and all the APIs that use variants.

 The form of algebraic types envisaged in the Interface Types system is intentionally limited.
 For example, we do not permit _recursive_ types to be defined.
 This is in keeping with the vision of supporting APIs across ownership boundaries where complex data is likely to take limited form.[^This design choice may be revisited in future versions of the Interface Types specification if supporting structured types such as abstract XML and/or JSON become important.]

 ### Working with WebIDL